rommapp/romm/README.md

 ## Platform Support

-If you adhere to the [RomM folder structure](#folder-structure), RomM supports all platforms listed on the [Supported Platforms][wiki-supported-platforms-url] page. **The folder is case-sensitive and must be used exactly as it appears on the list.** When scanning your library, RomM will use the folder name to determine the platform and fetch the appropriate game information, metadata, and cover art.
+If you adhere to the [RomM folder structure][folder-structure], RomM supports all platforms listed on the [Supported Platforms][wiki-supported-platforms] page. **The folder is case-sensitive and must be used exactly as it appears on the list.** When scanning your library, RomM will use the folder name to determine the platform and fetch the appropriate game information, metadata, and cover art.

-Additionally, some of these platforms have custom icons available ([learn more about platform icons in our wiki][wiki-platforms-icons-url]).
+Additionally, some of these platforms have custom icons available ([learn more about platform icons in our wiki][wiki-platforms-icons]).

 ## Tag Support